metacollin/Prusa-Firmware/README.md

 Expect more codes to be added in the future.

 For now, none of these settings are stored in the EEPROM so will not persist over a reset.
-You'll need to change them in `Configuration_prusa.h` and recompile to permanently change them.
+You'll need to change them in `1_75mm_MK3_EINSy10a-E3Dv6full.h` and recompile to permanently change them.
 A safer and easier alternative would be to add them to the start gcode in your favorite slicer program.

 Not saving these settings serves two important purposes:  you can easily return to a known good configuration after a reset, and to make sure that one can flash the stock firmware back to the printer without needing to erase the EEPROM as well (and recalibrate everything, etc. etc.) by keeping the EEPROM code identical to the stock firmware.